vigetlabs/sxsw-learn-react/lessons/3-jsx.md

 Babel originated as a way to compile new JavaScript language features down into older forms of code that every browser can.
 It also includes a JSX processor.

-Normally Babel requires some command line usage or integration with a build tool such as Make, Gulp, or Grunt.
-Fortunately, the project also maintains a version that can perform code transformation in the browser; perfect for our use case.
+Normally Babel requires some command line usage or integration with a tool like Webpack.
+Fortunately, the project also maintains a version that works in the browser.

 Returning to the HTML document created in the last example, let's the browser version of Babel to our page: